Sign up to our mailing list to discover the future of beauty and wellness.

 In addition, Levagen®+, LYMA's latest ingredient to upgrade its world's first all-in-one proven formula has repeatedly shown in peer-reviews that it is a fast-acting, powerful anti-inflammatory, proven to be as effective as Ibuprofen against pain.

-Dr Paul Clayton cites the western world’s proclivity for ultra-processed food as one of the leading causes of chronic inflammation and joint pain.
+Prof. Paul Clayton cites the western world’s proclivity for ultra-processed food as one of the leading causes of chronic inflammation and joint pain.

 “One of the more familiar mechanisms that enables or drives chronic inflammation is an excessive omega 6:3 ratio in the diet, and thus our cell membranes.
 Thanks to the machinations of the food industry, the average 6:3 ratio in Europeans is now 15:1, while the average American comes in at 25:1.
 This is one reason why chronic degenerative disease has become almost universal, and why our public health is so bad.
 It is one reason why consuming ultra-processed foods is so very unhealthy.
 And it also explains a large part of the ageing process as we experience it today,” he explains.